 In the delivery of vital services there are no shortcuts.

-We are campaigning for improved services for these children and young people, based on five key principles.
+We are campaigning for improved services for these children and young people, based on our five key founding principles.

 In addition, we aim for the services provided to be tailored to the individual needs of the child or young person, be this by the public sector and/or independent and third sector providers.
 This is so that they receive the most appropriate care and support, delivering positive outcomes – both educational and social – with the considerable cost saving this can bring.